Mushroom Picking in Prague – No such thing as a free lunch?

 What do you do with them?

 Just so you are not too shocked, don’t expect wild mushrooms to look like they do in the shops.
 Others live in the forest and like mushrooms too so yours might have already been lunch for something.
 So the first thing you do is clean up the mushrooms and remove any eaten bits.
 Now depending on the type of mushrooms you have you can start to separate.
-Personally, we take out the “clozsky” which get stickier the longer they are out of the ground, we clean them and they’ll go straight into a soup.
+Personally, we take out the “cložsky” which get stickier the longer they are out of the ground, we clean them and they’ll go straight into a soup.
 Secondly we take out all the really small ones as they are great with eggs but not good for drying.
-Lastly we take out any of the larger ones that we want to mix with eggs and then cut the rest into small slithers 2-3mm for drying.
+Third, we’ll take the larger “meatier” mushrooms, dice them and hermetically seal them in bags for freezing.
+Lastly we use what’s left of the larger ones to mix with eggs and then cut the rest into small slithers 3-5mm for drying.
 When dry they go into a jar for use in soups and meals during the year.

 What tips do you have?

-• Don’t keep the mushrooms in a plastic bag as it causes them to sweat.
+- Don’t keep the picked mushrooms in a plastic bag as it causes them to sweat.

-• Not sure about a mushroom then leave it but, if it’s only a little doubt then cut the mushroom and put the cut end on the tip of your tongue.
-If it tastes bitter then it won’t cook very well.
+- Not sure about a mushroom then leave it.
+If there is NO doubt about the type of mushroom but you want to make sure you don’t have the “bitter” version which cannot be cooked, then cut the mushroom and put the cut end on the tip of your tongue.
+If it tastes bitter then discard.

-• Under the head of the mushroom is either holes or fins.
-Those with fins contain the poisonous varieties.
+- Under the head of the mushroom is either holes or fins.
+Those with fins may be picked but in general, contain the poisonous varieties.